 The work area covered by this EMP is well outside the SMA and thus does not include any construction activities within the SMA.
-Phase II soil data specific to the vicinity of MH-3 is described below.
+However, the MH 3 SOE extends into the EC area.

 The MH-3 secant wall construction is also proximal to groundwater monitoring wells within the EC with detected exceedance of the fluoride groundwater standard and historic detection of VOCs (also described herein).